Holomorphic curves in exploded manifolds: Kuranishi structure: Structure of the ambient moduli stack of stable curves

 are tangent at $f$. \end{lemma}

+\pf Again, the lifting property of Definition \ref{decorated} implies that it suffices to prove this lemma for $\Msw$.

-\pf The reason that an extra family $\hat f_{0}$ is needed and the heart of the technical problem that must be overcome by this proof is the following observation: Given a smooth section of an infinite dimensional vectorbundle over the real line, there may not exist a finite dimensional sub vectorbundle containing the given smooth section.
+The reason that an extra family $\hat f_{0}$ is needed, and the heart of the technical problem to be overcome, is the following observation: Given a smooth section of an infinite-dimensional vector-bundle over the real line, there may not exist a finite-dimensional sub-vector-bundle containing the given smooth section.
+This problem disappears if we require some kind of non-degeneracy at zeros of the section.